alexklavens/presidential-speech-scraper/README.md

 ## Requirements

 This program runs on Python and BeautifulSoup (bs4).
-I recommend using python3.6.
+I recommend using Python 3.6.

 ```
 >>> pip install beautifulsoup4